uppedtrout/Better-config/README.md

 field's fairest flower.
 Her Gate is the Third you will pass in the rites that follow, and in which place you will be of a heart to stay; but turn you face to the road that leads beyond, for that is your genuine goal, unless the Goddess choses you.
-Her Step on the Ladder of Lights, built of old in Babylon and at UR, is White.Downloaded from www.holybooks.com This is her Seal, which you must engrave on Copper, Venus being exalted in the Heavens, with no one about watching its construction.
+Her Step on the Ladder of Lights, built of old in Babylon and at UR, is White.
+This is her Seal, which you must engrave on Copper, Venus being exalted in the Heavens, with no one about watching its construction.
 Being finished, it is to be wrapped in the purest silk and lain safely away, only to be removed when need arises, at any time.